frankCao1986/FindCoffee/README.md

 Assumpton
 -----
 people are looking for coffee around them.
-So the searched results should be limited to 2000m.
+So the results should be limited to 2000m.
 Within 500m, they can walk.
 If they really need coffee, they can drive, the acceptable distance should be within 2000m

 Approach
 -----